rgbprocessing/rgbprocessing.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Figure X: Model flowchart.
+    <strong>Figure X:</strong> Model flowchart.
 The input is the pre-processed data array x, and the outputs are the predictions for the requested wavelengths and the associated sigma values.
 </div>

 <div class="row">